eman-khalaf/ar-Dialects-detection/README.md

 # ar-Dialects-detection

-## Building a model that can identify various Arabic Dialects.
+## Building a model that can identify Arabic Dialects.

 ### Steps
 #### Data exploring.